SFDO-Tooling/CumulusCI/docs/robot_new.rst

 In robot, API and browser keywords can be used together, which gives the user options for building more elaborate acceptance tests.

-In this example, let's build upon the original ``create_contact.robot`` test that integrates all the previous configurations covered in this document.
+Let's build upon the original ``create_contact.robot`` test that integrates all the previous configurations covered in this document.
 To follow along, replace the code in the ``create_contact.robot`` test case in the ``robot/<ProjectName>/tests`` folder of your project's repository with this.

 .. code-block:: robotframework